fatbardhfeta/SuperResolution_for_in-field_weed_images/models/hat/README.md

 python setup.py develop
 ```

+## Model weights
+To download the finetuned and default model weights go to this [link](https://drive.google.com/drive/folders/14K_3Xy3RmSgiwKjt9x8F296ro_QuJo3N?usp=sharing).

 ## How To Test
 - Refer to `./options/test` for the configuration file of the model to be tested, and prepare the testing data and pretrained model.

-- The pretrained models are available at
+- The pretrained models are also available at
 [Google Drive](https://drive.google.com/drive/folders/1HpmReFfoUqUbnAOQ7rvOeNU3uf_m69w0?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1u2r4Lc2_EEeQqra2-w85Xg) (access code: qyrl).
-- For the finetuned weights contact fatabardh.feta@tum.de

-- Then run the follwing codes (taking `HAT_SRx4_ImageNet-pretrain.pth` as an example):
+- Then run the follwing command (taking `HAT_SRx4_ImageNet-pretrain.pth` as an example):
 ```
 python hat/test.py -opt options/test/HAT_SRx4_ImageNet-pretrain.yml
 ```